oracle/opengrok/README.txt

     * DATA_ROOT: absolute path of the directory where OpenGrok data files are stored

-  - Header file 'header_include' can be created under DATA_ROOT.
+  - File 'header_include' can be created under DATA_ROOT.
-    The contents of this file file will be appended to the header of each web page after the OpenGrok logo element.
+    The contents of this file will be appended to the header of each web page after the OpenGrok logo element.
-  - Footer file 'footer_include' can be created under DATA_ROOT.
+  - File 'footer_include' can be created under DATA_ROOT.
-    The contents of this file file will be appended to the footer of each web page after the information about last index update.
+    The contents of this file will be appended to the footer of each web page after the information about last index update.
-  - The body of the home page can be changed by updating index_body.html under the webapp directory.
+  - The file 'body_include' can be created under DATA_ROOT.
+    The contents of this file will be inserted above the footer of the web application's "Home" page.

 5.4.3 - Path Descriptions (optional)
 ------------------------------------